ysa100501-del/ClearTitle/README.md

-# ClearTitle
+# EngineIQ

 **Engine health scoring for used car buyers.**

-ClearTitle analyzes OBD-II time-series data from a Car Scanner CSV export and produces a 0–100 engine health score, condition label (healthy / worn / degraded), and risk tier to help buyers evaluate whether a rebuilt-title low-mileage vehicle justifies its price premium over a clean-title high-mileage alternative.
+EngineIQ analyzes OBD-II time-series data from a Car Scanner CSV export and produces a 0–100 engine health score, condition label (healthy / worn / degraded), and risk tier to help buyers evaluate whether a rebuilt-title low-mileage vehicle justifies its price premium over a clean-title high-mileage alternative.

 ## How It Works